Vincamine/PipelineRunner/dev-docs/reports/weeklies/design/high-level-arch.md

 ## System Components

+### Developer Machines
-- **Developer Machines** - A developer triggers the pipeline execution using the CLI.
+- Workstations where developers trigger the pipeline execution via the CLI tool.

+### Git Repository (Local & Remote)
+- Stores and manages pipeline configurations in `.pipelines/`.
-- **Git Repository (Local & Remote)** - The CLI interacts with the repository to fetch pipeline configurations stored in `.pipelines/`.
+- The CLI interacts with these repositories to fetch the necessary configuration files.

+### CI/CD Pipeline Runner (CLI)
-- **CI/CD Pipeline Runner (CLI)** - Acts as the main interface for executing and managing pipelines.
+- The primary interface for developers to execute and manage CI/CD pipelines.
+- Sends pipeline execution requests to the backend.

+### Configuration Validation Service
-- **Configuration & YAML Parser** - Reads and validates the `.yaml` pipeline configurations.
+- Reads, validates, and ensures correctness of `.yaml` pipeline configurations.
+- Runs as a service to provide real-time validation feedback.

+### Execution Engine
-- **Execution Engine** - Runs jobs in parallel or sequentially based on dependencies.
+- Orchestrates and runs jobs based on defined dependencies.
+- Supports both parallel and sequential execution.

+### Error Monitoring Service
-- **Error Reporting Module** - Captures syntax errors, missing dependencies, and execution failures.
+- Captures syntax errors, missing dependencies, and execution failures.
+- Provides error logs and notifications to the CLI.

+### Logging & Reporting Service
-- **Logging & Reporting Module** - Stores execution logs and provides reports on past executions.
+- Stores execution logs and historical pipeline runs.
+- Provides reports and analytics on past executions.

 ## Workflow